 - Why your service provider matters

-Most customers by now have had an experience at one time or another of a seriously compromised broadband connection that is either slow or drops out on a regular basis.
-The most frequent issue is with Mobile Broadband – this is a connection that is transmitted via a mobile phone network, to a ‘dongle’ (USB modem) or other plug in device.
-The answer for this one is simple enough- despite the fact that some mobile networks can achieve speeds upwards of 20Mbps, the simple fact is that any interference can drop a connection out, or interrupt a download, or slow down a YouTube stream.
+Any interference can drop a connection out, interrupt a download, or slow down a YouTube stream.
 A tree, a flock of birds, double brick housing – all wireless connections rely on line-of-sight to achieve a signal, and anything in the way can complicate that.
 If the internet is a water supply, mobile broadband is like trying to fill your cup from a sprinkler.
 Even if that sprinkler is chucking out a LOT of water, it’s still everywhere but in your cup.

-This can set you back three or four hundred dollars.
-For people in ADSL black spots or far regional areas, it’s pretty much the only option right now.
 For people who have a mobile service to use while they’re out of the house, there are fixed locations modems that you can plug your USB device into, to get the most out of your connection at home.
-Vodafone (1300 106 571) has a Wi-Fi sharing dock that can do this, as do Optus (1300 768 194).
+Otherwise, you can also purchase a fixed location home broadband service – it’ll cost more, but the speeds will be better and more consistent.

-More mysterious than weak mobile connections are the poor speeds experienced by customers on stable, fixed line connections like ADSL (copper telephone line) or Cable (fibre-optic connection).
-Mobile Broadband is a sprinkler- ADSL and Cable are pipes, with internet flowing directly to your computer- so what could go wrong?
+More mysterious than weak mobile connections are the poor speeds experienced by customers on stable, fixed-line connections like NBN or Cable (fibre-optic connection).
+Mobile Broadband is a sprinkler - NBN and Cable are pipes, with internet flowing directly to your computer- so what could go wrong?

 It turns out plenty can go wrong.
 Here’s a short list of the most common issues that will affect your data speed.

-With Cable, Contention begins in your street.
+With Cable, congestion begins in your street.
 A Cable connection is faster out of the blocks, so even if Telstra or Optus are using a 50:1 contention ratio, your slice is still a little bigger.
 And besides, finding 50 people in the same neighbourhood is easy; 50 people using Cable in the same street is less likely.
 So Cable wins out for the most part.
-But in some rare cases, everyone in the street is on that cable point, and things can slow down below ADSL speeds.
+But in some rare cases, everyone in the street is on that cable point, and things can slow down.

 Yep, nothing about how your service provider sends you your signal will be worth a damn if your computer is full of ‘holes’.
 This can mean a slow processor, lots of viruses, or (and we say this with love for our readers) a bad case of PEBKAC: Problem Exists Between Keyboard And Chair.